 We have a course that's right for you, no matter your skill level or writing goal, and we're always adding more options!
-Newest courses include Eureka!
-Science Writing for General Audiences, Historical Narratives, and Summer Memoir Writing.
 And, unlike other online programs, our courses are small—between 6 and 14 students per section—so you'll get individualized attention and feedback on your work.

-Our 10-week classes run in fall (September-December), winter (January-March) and spring (March-May).
-Summer classes are four weeks long (July-August) and a great choice for students, travelers, or those wanting a short peek at our longer sessions.
+Our 10-week classes run in fall (September-December), winter (January-March), and spring (March-May).
+Summer classes are five weeks long (July-August) and a great choice for students, travelers, or those wanting a short peek at our longer sessions.

 Advanced Memoir and Personal Essay - Curriculum A & B (10-week classes)

 This class is designed for those who have already explored the basics of personal writing and wish to move on to a larger project or more challenging forms.
 Participants can choose one of two paths, working either on sections of a memoir or on personal essays in a variety of styles.
 Class members will learn how to structure their chapters or essays, how to incorporate research into personal writing, how to develop character, how to use descriptive language effectively, and more.
 We will examine personal essays and memoir chapters from published authors to analyze their writing techniques, and discuss ways to use those techniques in our own writing.
 If participants wish to submit work that does not strictly fit the assignments given they can arrange to do so with the instructor.